00

 4. If your documentation proves your case, the transaction fund will be credited back to your account.

-The problem is the cardholder or their bank might not send the correct reason for the chargeback, making it impossible for you to win.
-Also, the very nature of chargeback mediation and the disconnections among the various parties involved makes it incredibly difficult for merchants to win chargeback disputes.
-As a merchant, the best chance you have is 20% – unless you have an extra layer of dispute mitigation framework that Chargeflow provides.
+Unfortunately, the cardholder or their bank might not send the correct reason for the chargeback, making it impossible for you to win.
+Also, the very nature of chargeback processing, and the disconnections among the various parties involved, make it easy for cardholders to manipulate the system.
+As a merchant, the best chance you have is about 12% – unless you have an extra layer of dispute mitigation framework that Chargeflow provides.

 In ecommerce sector chargeback is a 20 billion dollar problem